 I also realized what this market and this crowd lacked.
 After the cosmopolitanism of P-Mall, throngs of white people buying Ontario-grown beets seemed a tad parochial.
 At one stall, a skinny-jeaned barista sat on a bike, pedaling hard to power a coffee grinder.
 I remembered Keil’s parable of the fixie, and wondered: Which unsung warehouse in the suburbs shipped him the parts?

 Our features are made possible with generous support from The Ford Foundation.

-Amanda Kolson Hurley is a freelance writer in Silver Spring, Md.
-Formerly an editor at Architect and Preservation magazines, she has contributed to a wide range of publications including the Washington Post, Architectural Record, The Architect’s Newspaper, and the _Times Literary Supplement
+Amanda Kolson Hurley is a freelance writer in Silver Spring, Maryland.
+Formerly an editor at Architect and Preservation magazines, she has contributed to a wide range of publications including the Washington Post, Architectural Record, The Architect’s Newspaper and the Times Literary Supplement.

 Dennis de Groot is an illustrator whose distinctive style is characterized by reducing subjects to simple forms and colors.
 Strongly influenced by contemporary pop culture, his work aims to explore the line between recognition and detail.
 In 2011 he published his first book “Bare Essentials”, a collection of pop culture illustrations, with Lebowski Publishers.
 Most recently, he collaborated with apparel brand Lacoste on two exclusive shirts for their Fall/Winter 2013-14 Kids collection.
 Dennis resides in Amsterdam with his wife Sherisa, son Seiji and their cat Pixel.